 Interact with faculty who teach first-year introductory courses in hands-on, small group-oriented settings.

 Attend academic workshops developed exclusively for Leland Scholars intended to familiarize students with campus resources

 Leland Scholars are a part of a community of like-minded scholars.

 Learn from well-established upperclassmen

-Develop a true sense of belonging in your new home-away-from-home
+Develop a true sense of belonging with your cohort

 A Typical LSP Day

 Daily commitments vary throughout the summer, but a typical day might look like this:

 9:30am - 11:30am: Writing Course or Preceptor Talk/Group Discussions 12:30-1:30pm: Free Time 1:30-3:30pm: Chemistry or Math Course 3:30-5pm: Academic Resources or Free Time